OnkelTem/audipomarks/README.md

 ### Joining

-After you finished with refactoring locations of your media or with updating marks files, you're now ready to build the all-marks file and import it back into Audipo.
+After you're finished with refactoring locations of your media or with updating marks files, you're now ready to build the all-marks file and import it back into Audipo.

 ```
 $ audipomarks join /home/me/MyMedia